Giovanni Morelli: Early life and training

+Morelli accompanied "Louis Agassiz on his glacier expeditions" and "was obviously profoundly influenced" by him.
+Jaynie Anderson wrote:

 The influence of Agassiz, as well as other scientists such as Cuvier and Darwin, combined with his developing interest in visual art and exposure to art historians of the calibre of Carl Friedrich von Rumohr, led Morelli to look at the art of the Italian Renaissance with an anatomist's eye.
 He found much greater satisfaction in the forms (Gestalten) of a Raphael, a Correggio, a Titian, a Michelangelo, or a Giulio Romano, than in the comparative demonstrations of osteology.

 Art historian

 The Morellian method

 The Morellian method is based on clues offered by trifling details rather than identities of composition and subject matter or other broad treatments that are more likely to be seized upon by students, copyists and imitators.
 Instead, as Carlo Ginzburg analysed the Morellian method, the art historian operates in the manner of a detective, "each discovering, from clues unnoticed by others, the author in one case of a crime, in the other of a painting".
 These unconscious traces — in the shorthand for rendering the folds of an ear in secondary figures of a composition, for example — are unlikely to be imitated and, once deciphered, serve as fingerprints do at the scene of the crime.
 The identity of the artist is expressed most reliably in the details that are least attended to.

 The Morellian method has its nearest roots in Morelli's own discipline of medicine, with its identification of disease through numerous symptoms, each of which may be apparently trivial in itself.
 "Anatomical details were also important ... in determining authorship.
 For instance, with Titian the thumb is given a high rating, because Morelli identifies fifty works by that artist in which the base of a man's thumb is abnormally developed."